Reactions to underage sex trafficking within the hospitality industry

 Article by Astrid Zeppenfeld

-Whether you were at the Expo or read the article, you most certainly had a reaction to this information.
+Whether you were at the Expo or read the article, you most certainly had somewhat of a reaction to this information.
 I did.
-For me, it was not so much shock that it is happening or how frequently; I had been involved with an organization in St. Louis that rescues girls from the trade a few years ago, so I was fully aware of the numbers.
+For me, it was not so much shock that it is happening and so frequently at that.
+I had been involved with an organization in St. Louis that rescues girls from the trade a few years ago, so I was fully aware of the numbers.
 I think my surprise and shock was about how young these children were.
-A decade ago, the magic number was 13, the youngest age of girls to enter the sex trade.
+A decade ago, the magic number was 13, depicting the bottom age of girls to enter the sex trade.
 That is most certainly bad enough.
-But children aged 8-14, engaging in various sex acts with adults and each other?
+But 8-14, engaging in various sex acts with each other?
 Are we not supposed to think of the other sex as “having cooties” at that tender age?

 ASK AND YOU SHALL GET RESPONSES